melbournecocoa/melbournecocoa.github.io/source/content/about.md

 Please read our {{< linkpage page="code-of-conduct" title="Code of Conduct" >}} if you haven't already.

+## Association

+Melbourne CocoaHeads is managed by Melbourne CocoaHeads Inc; an incorporated association in Victoria, Australia.
+Registration number [A0109180L](https://www.consumer.vic.gov.au/clubs-and-fundraising/incorporated-associations/search-for-an-incorporated-association?id=592c0e2e-9f62-ea11-a811-000d3a851f9b).
+Volunteers are members of the association and elect a committee annually who look after the day to day operation of the community.
+The association is run using the [Model Rules for an incorporated association](https://www.consumer.vic.gov.au/clubs-and-fundraising/incorporated-associations/running-an-incorporated-association/rules#model-rules).

 ## Finding Us

 * [Melbourne CocoaHeads on Meetup.com](https://www.meetup.com/Melbourne-CocoaHeads)